ind9/steve/README.md

 # steve

+![steve][docs/logo.svg]

-Steve is a Job State server that holds information regarding your job and it's associated items.
+Steve is a Job state server that holds information regarding your job and it's associated items.

 ## Modules
 There are 3 modules that are part of the project